Exploration of Quantum Computer Power Side-Channels: Experiment Setup

 \subsection{Circuit Norm and Distance}

-To evaluate the results, we define 3 metrics: {\em circuit norm}, {\em circuit distance} between two circuits, and {\em normalized circuit distance} between two circuits, all of which are in terms of the total power traces: \begin{enumerate} \item $norm(C)$: the circuit norm of the circuit $C$ with the total power traces $P_C(x)$ is $f_{norm}[P_C(x)]$
+In the evaluation, we define 3 metrics: {\em circuit norm}, {\em circuit distance} between two circuits, and {\em normalized circuit distance} between two circuits, all of which are in terms of the total power traces: